ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 ## Typical Year Forecast for South Australian Electricity Prices

-To demonstrate the idea, we will first limit ourselves to forecasting a single month - January, for electricity prices in South Australia, using 10 years of historical data.
+To demonstrate the idea, we will first limit ourselves to **forecasting a single month** - January, for electricity prices in South Australia, using 10 years of historical data.

-Let's first start by calculating our long term statistic - the average price in January across the entire dataset, which is `85.45 $/MWh`.
+Let's first start by **calculating our long term statistic** - the average price in January across the entire dataset, which is `85.45 $/MWh`.

-We can then look at what the average price was in each January and calculate the error versus the long term statistic.
+We can then look at what the average price was in each January and calculate the **error versus the long term statistic**.

 This leads us to selecting January 2017 as our typical month of electricity prices: